 Director, College & Graduate School of Art; Jane Reuter Hitzeman and Herbert F. Hitzeman, Jr. Professor of Art

-Director of the College of Architecture and Graduate School of Architecture & Urban Design; Sam and Marilyn Fox Professor
+Interim Director, College of Architecture and Graduate School of Architecture & Urban Design; Chair, Urban Design; Professor

 Students in the MFA Illustration & Visual Culture program have studios in Weil Hall.

 Givens Hall is home to some of the undergraduate architecture studio spaces.

 The Sam Fox School strives to increase the diversity of our community, nurture an inclusive learning and work environment, and promote a culture and ethos that values diversity, inclusion, and equitable success.
 We consider it an essential mission and responsibility of the School to engage critical societal issues in St. Louis.